adambard/learnxinyminutes-docs/julia.html.markdown

 else                    # The else clause is optional too.
     println("some_var is indeed 10.")
 end
+#=> prints "some var is smaller than 10"

-# For loops iterate over iterables, such as ranges, lists, sets, dicts, strings.
+# For loops iterate over iterables.
+# Iterable types include Range, Array, Set, Dict, and String.
 for animal=["dog", "cat", "mouse"]
+    println("$animal is a mammal")
-    # You can use $ to interpolate into strings
+    # You can use $ to interpolate variables or expression into strings
+end
+# prints:
+#    dog is a mammal
+#    cat is a mammal
+#    mouse is a mammal

+# You can use 'in' instead of '='.
+for animal in ["dog", "cat", "mouse"]
     println("$animal is a mammal") end
 # prints: